squidmoron/Read-OPC-DA-from-Python3/README.md

 Install Matrikon OPC Simulator

 Install Matrikon OPC Explorer

+If you want to try to read an OPC DA variables with python, you can use a Matrikon OPC Simulator and try with "opcsimulation.py" script

 To communication from python to SQL Server you need to install PyODBC library